Constraints on nonlocality in networks from no-signaling and independence: Tightness

-We first consider the case of symmetric distributions, i.e. characterized by the two parameters $E_1$ and $E_2$, and seek to determine the set of correlations that can be achieved with trilocal models.
-As shown in Fig. 2, it turns out that almost all NSI constraints can be saturated in this case, in particular the inequality \eqref{nice2}.
-Note that, after performing a numerical search, we could construct explicitly some of these trilocal models, which involve up to ternary local variables (see Appendix B for details).
+We first consider the case of symmetric distributions, i.e.~characterized by the two parameters $E_1$ and $E_2$, and seek to determine the set of correlations that can be achieved with trilocal models.
+As shown in Fig.~\ref{fig:E2vsE1}, it turns out that almost all NSI constraints can be saturated in this case, in particular the inequality \eqref{nice2}.
+After performing a numerical search, we could construct explicitly some of these trilocal models, which involve up to ternary local variables (see Supplementary Note 2 for details). \jd{Moreover, we compare our NSI constraint \eqref{nice2} to the one derived in Ref. \cite{wolfe} (see Eq.
+(34)), and find that the present one is stronger, and in fact tight (see Fig.~\ref{fig:E2vsE1}).
+Note also that a previous work derived \jd{an} NSI constraint based on entropic quantities \cite{Lal}; such constraints are however known to be generally weak, as entropies are a coarse-graining of the statistics, which no longer distinguishes between correlations and anti-correlations.}

-As seen from Fig. 2, there is however a small region (in green) which is compatible with NSI (considering the hexagon inflation), but for which we could not construct a trilocal model.
-Wether this gap can be closed by considering more sophisticated local models (using variables of larger alphabet) or wether stronger no-signaling bounds can be obtained is an interesting open question.
+As seen from Fig.~\ref{fig:E2vsE1}, there is however a small region (in yellow) which is compatible with NSI (considering the hexagon inflation), but for which we could not construct a trilocal model.
+Whether this gap can be closed by considering more sophisticated local models (using variables of larger alphabet) or whether stronger no-signalling bounds can be obtained is an interesting open question.
 For the triangle network with binary outcomes, any trilocal distribution can be obtained by considering shared variables of dimension (at most) six, and deterministic response functions \cite{Denis}.